munificent/game-programming-patterns/book/spatial-partition.markdown

 <aside name="floor">

-Dividing by the cell size maps world coordinates to cell space.
+Dividing by the cell size converts world coordinates to cell space.
 Then, casting to an `int` truncates the fractional part so we get the cell index.

 </aside>